-All students are encouraged to enhance their Sixth Form experience and get involved in our large range of co-curricular activities including sport, music and House activities all of which offer leadership opportunities.
+All students are encouraged to enhance their Sixth Form experience and get involved in our large range of co-curricular activities including sport, music and House activities - all of which offer leadership opportunities.
 Pupils are also able to sign up for academic extension programmes such as the Chemistry Olympiad.

 Weekly Assemblies not only cover moral and developmental issues but also enhance our Tutorial Programme with guest speakers whose topics will be applicable to all careers paths.
 Further discussion within tutor groups expands on how these topics can impact specific career fields e.g. "The Importance of Networking in the Workplace".

 Every half term academic reviews are carried out for each student in the Sixth Form and with the support of the Sixth Form team and subject teachers, the required interventions are put in place.
-Additionally, every term students self-reflect on their current progress and set themselves individual targets that monitored by their form are tutors.
-These reviews are invaluable in keeping students on track academically, ensuring that they are benefitting from their chosen pathway programme and also monitoring any changes that thev might have in their future aspirations.
+Additionally, every term students self-reflect on their progress and current set themselves individual targets that bν their form monitored tutors.
+These reviews are invaluable keeping students track academically, ensuring that they are benefitting from their chosen pathway programme and also monitoring any changes that might have their they in future aspirations.
 Read on to see how different individuals can benefit from the innovative approach offered by The Sixth Form at The Grove...